-If you happen to live in northern part of India then consider buying a green net for your balcony or terrace garden.
+If you happen to live in the northern part of India then consider buying a green net for your balcony or terrace garden.

 So, if in your region the temperature remains high consider a shade for your garden.

-It also helps in rainy season from overwatering plants.
+It also helps in the rainy season from overwatering plants.
 So, it is always advised to have a green shade for your garden.

 I hope this article will help you take your first step into gardening.